psycopg/psycopg/docs/basic/install.rst

 In short::

-    pip install -U pip                  # upgrade pip to at least 20.3 pip install --pre psycopg[binary]
+    pip install --upgrade pip           # upgrade pip to at least 20.3 pip install --pre psycopg[binary]

 and you should be :ref:`ready to start <module-usage>`.